DanWillisUni/ThirdYearEnigmaSimulator/README.md

 1. Select the "EnigmaSimulator" project
 2. Right click
 3. Then click "Set as Startup project"
-4. Click run
+4. Click run.
-A new browser window will pop up with the main simulator page on
+5. If Debug is selected this will open a new browser window with the main simulator page on.
+If it is Release an Executable called "EnigmaSimulator" will be generated in \EngimaSimulator\bin\Release\netcoreapp3.1
 ### Run Breaker
 Once the project is cloned and open in Visual Studio
 1. Select the "EnigmaBreaker" project